 International Citizens Group Study Abroad Scholarship Available:

 This course will examine the socio-cultural, political, and economic frameworks of modern Japan, the management practices of Japanese companies, and business issues for foreign companies operating in the country.
-The course involves a two-week study tour to Japan from May 12 to May 26 preceded by three orientation sessions.
+The course involves a two-week study tour to Japan, preceded by two orientation sessions.

-During the first 10 days of the trip the group will stay in central Tokyo, where they will learn about Japan’s economy and business practices and visit key historical and cultural sites.
-There will be presentations given by Japanese as well American business people in Japan.
-On Tuesday May 22, the group will travel to Kyoto and Hiroshima for sightseeing and other cultural activities.
+During the first ten days of the trip the group will stay in central Tokyo, where they will learn about Japan’s economy and business practices and visit key historical and cultural sites.
+There will be presentations given by both Japanese and American business people in Japan.
+The group will travel to Kyoto and Hiroshima for sightseeing and other cultural activities.